ssadedin/ximmer/doc/index.md

 download and build a range of tools.
 You should make sure before starting that you have at minimum the following requirements:

- * Java 1.7 or higher
+ * Java 1.7 (note: Java 1.8 does not work, unless you upgrade the bundled GATK)
  * Python 2.7, preferably the Anaconda installation
  * R 3.2 or higher